joe-bamford/transcription-tools/README.md

 # chord-transcriber

-# Aim: I want this script to be able to read in a music file and pick out chords
+# Aim: to identify chords from songs recorded as .wav files